chgallentine/Raspberry_Pi_Cluster_Setup/README.md

 ```

 In order:
-1. Change the user password
+1. Change the user password (REMEMBER THIS)
 2. Under 2, Network Options, change the Hostname to node0001
 3. Under 3, Boot Options, B1, Desktop/CLI, change to B2, Console Autologin
 4. Under 4, Localization, change to your region/time zone